Hillman Avenger: 1979–1981: Talbot Avenger

-Following the collapse of Chrysler Europe in 1978, and its takeover by PSA Peugeot Citroën, the Avenger was re-badged with the resurrected Talbot brand with the Avenger remaining in production alongside the hatchback-only Horizon to meet the demand which remained for traditional saloons and estates in this sector.
+Following the collapse of Chrysler Europe in 1978, and its takeover by PSA Peugeot Citroën, the Avenger was rebadged with the resurrected Talbot brand with the Avenger remaining in production alongside the hatchback-only Horizon to meet the demand which remained for traditional saloons and estates in this sector.
 Unlike newer Talbot models such as the Horizon, the Avenger retained the Chrysler "Pentastar" badge, instead of the Talbot logo featuring a letter "T" inside a circle – this was because Chrysler had retained the rights to the Avenger model after the sale of Chrysler Europe to PSA, who only had purchased the rights to the Simca-based Alpine and Horizon.
 The Sunbeam was afforded a minor facelift in Autumn 1980 with revised headlights and grille now featuring the round Talbot logo.
 Production continued until the middle of 1981, when PSA closed the Linwood production plant and concentrated all British production at the Ryton plant.
 The Avenger was discontinued with no direct replacement – the Peugeot 305, introduced in 1977, was the closest car to the Avenger's size in PSA's lineup; although the slightly larger Talbot Solara (a saloon version of the Alpine/Simca 1307) had been introduced shortly before the Avenger's demise.

 Chrysler retained ownership of the "Avenger" trademark, subsequently used on the Dodge Avenger 2007–2014.
 The name was also used on Jeep's first electric model to be marketed in Australia in 2024.

-International production
+International markets

 Internationally, the Avenger was marketed and sometimes assembled by the various branches of Chrysler's global operations In the United States it was marketed as a Plymouth.
 In South Africa, as with the larger Hunter assembled there, the Avenger used Peugeot engines and was badged as a Dodge rather than a Hillman.
-In New Zealand the car, assembled from CKD kits, was available initially in 4-door and, later, 5-door estate forms.
+In New Zealand, the car, assembled from CKD kits, was available initially in 4-door and, later, 5-door estate forms.